 There are also 2-seater go-carts that will support the combined weight of an adult and a child.
 Always check with the manufacturer how much weight the go-cart can handle.

 Go carts aren’t limited to kids.
 There are many go-carts made for adult “children” to have the same fun the younger ones have.
+Besides, if you’re going to buy one of the best go-karts for kids, wouldn’t you be tempted to try it out too?

-Was this article helpful when considering the best go-cart for your kids?
+Was this article helpful when considering the best go-cart for kids?
 What do you consider the most important feature?